vanburencountymi-digital-information/airtable-directory/readme.md

 = What happens if a board field is missing? =

 If a board or board member is missing data for a field, the plugin will gracefully handle it and not display empty fields.

+= How do I control the order of board members? =

+Add a "Display Order" field (number type) to your Board Members table in Airtable.
+Set lower numbers for members you want to appear first:
+- Chair/Chairperson: 1
+- Vice-Chair: 2
+- Secretary: 3
+- Treasurer: 4
+- Regular members: 10, 20, 30, etc.
+- Members without a display order value will appear last, sorted alphabetically

 == Changelog ==